kyrylo0605/wordpress/wp-content/plugins/fb-reviews-widget/readme.txt

 2. Facebook Reviews sidebar

 == Changelog ==

+= 1.4.8 =
+* Update plugin to WordPress 5.0
+* Improve: the single Facebook page selected by default after connection in the widget
+* Bugfix: fixed the issues with working on site builders (SiteOrigin, Elementor, Beaver Builder and etc)

 = 1.4.7 =
 * Important note: introduced support of Facebook recommendations, negative is considered as 1 star, positive recommendation 5 stars